Why We Must Fight For the Right To Repair Our Electronics - Slashdot

 Re: (Score:2)

-Personally, I consider it a "Theoretical Right" (Score:3)
+Personally, I consider it a "Theoretical Right" (Score:4, Interesting)

 The problem with modern electronic devices is that the repair shop needs to make a substantial investment in equipment and training for the repair staff as well as documentation/parts approved/authorized by the device's manufacturer.